avinash4364/Fitness-Frontend-website/README.md

 # Fitness

 - Fitness is the front-end part of a fitness plans marketing website.
-- It is currently non-responsive.
+- It is fully responsive.

 ### Technologies used